 No it's not.

-a) The deferment/roll-up option is suggested precisely because of the moaning about Poor Widows In Mansions, in cash terms, no, clearly there are some pensioners (far fewer than you think) who would not be able to afford the LVT on the home they are currently living in.
-If the Home-Owner-Ists then start whining and wailing that they will end up paying the tax, then at least that shows up why they object to LVT, they couldn't care less about Poor Widows, a small minority care about losing out on some potentially massive windfall gains.
+a) The deferment/roll-up option is suggested precisely because of the issue of Poor Widows In Mansions.
+In cash terms, clearly there are some pensioners (far fewer than you think) who would not be able to afford the LVT on the home they are currently living in.
+If their heirs complain that they will end up paying the tax, then at least that shows up why they object to LVT.

-b) If the heirs want to inherit more in future, then they can take some of the huge tax saving they are making (no more National Insurance, VAT or higher rate income tax) and use that to pay their parents' LVT on a year-by-year basis.
+b) If the heirs want to inherit more in future, then they can take some of their current tax savings (no more National Insurance or VAT) and use that to pay their parents' LVT on a year-by-year basis.
 That would be vastly preferable all round but is not always a realistic option.

-c) So in reality, the whole of the next generation will be "inheriting" extra amounts every year via their income tax, NIC, VAT savings; and their total savings will be more than the value of housing which a lucky few would have inherited in the absence of LVT.
+c) So in reality, the whole of the next generation will be "inheriting" extra amounts every year via their ongoing tax savings and their total savings will be more than the value of housing which a lucky few would have inherited in the absence of LVT.

-c) So all pensioners taken together can easily afford the LVT (especially as other goods and services will be cheaper); it just that half can easily afford it; a third will break even and maybe one-sixth of pensioner households would would be "forced" to take some sort of evasive action, such as trading down; taking in a lodger (presumably a family member); asking their family or heirs to chip in; spending some of their savings; and most importantly, agreeing a deferment/roll-up with the council.
-Nowhere on that list does it mention "being evicted", does it?
+c) Collectively, pensioner households can easily afford the £50 billion LVT (especially as other goods and services will be cheaper).
+Half can easily afford it; a third will break even and maybe one-sixth of pensioner households would would be "forced" to take some sort of evasive action, such as trading down; taking in a lodger (presumably a family member); asking their family or heirs to contribute; using up their savings; and most importantly, agreeing a deferment/roll-up with the council.

 d) Quite who ends up better off and who has to take evasive action depends on how much a pensioner household's income is and how much their house is currently worth.
 By and large, most pensioner households in lower quartile housing and most pensioner households in the upper quartile of the pensioner income distribution would be better off.
 For every 'asset rich, cash poor' pensioner household there are three 'asset poor, income rich' pensioner households.